oceanprotocol/pdr-web/resources/terms.md

 (g) Customer has ceased to operate in the ordinary course, made an assignment for the benefit of creditors or similar disposition of Customer assets, or become the subject of any bankruptcy, reorganization, liquidation, dissolution or similar proceeding.

-**6.2**    If Ocean, according to Section 6.1, suspends Customer’s right to access or use any portion or all of the Predictoor Stack:
+**6.2**    If Ocean, according to Section 6.1, suspends Customer’s right to access or use any portion or all of the Predictoor Portal:

 (a) Customer remains responsible for all fees and charges Customer incurs during the period of suspension; and